lumi-ai-factory/data_management/content/3-2_data_lifecycle.md

 ---

-Q: Which practices support long-term reuse of industrial datasets? (select all)
+Q: Which practices support long-term reuse of industrial datasets?
 - [x] Maintaining metadata, documentation, and version information.
 - [x] Providing API-based access and consistent data structures.
 - [ ] Relying on the original project team to explain the data when needed.